 On the drive between Queenstown and Arrowtown, the Shotover Canyon rises up and is covered with deciduous trees.
-Below the Edith Cavell Bridge is a place to stop for jet boating, or a scenic detour to capture the bridge surrounded by colour.
+Below the Edith Cavell Bridge is a place to stop for jet boating with Shotover Jet, a tipple of local craft beer at Cayon Brewing, or a scenic detour to capture the bridge surrounded by colour.
 Then head down Littles Road to take in the turning poplar trees.

 Shotover River in autumn.
 Credit: @serial_bkpkr

 A stroll around the Queenstown Gardens during autumn will surround you with trees turning, complemented by the evergreens that remain as they always do, amongst the perennial rhododendron trees, and carefully curated garden beds that reflect the season.